Maze Runner (film series)

-Maze Runner is a North American film trilogy, consisting of science-fiction dystopian action adventure films based on The Maze Runner novels by the American author James Dashner.
+The Maze Runner film series consists of American science-fiction dystopian action adventure films based on The Maze Runner novels by the American author James Dashner.
 Produced by Ellen Goldsmith-Vein and distributed by 20th Century Fox, the films star Dylan O'Brien, Kaya Scodelario, Thomas Brodie-Sangster, Ki Hong Lee, Dexter Darden, and Patricia Clarkson.
-Wes Ball directed all three films.
+T. S. Nowlin wrote and Wes Ball directed all three installments.

-The first film, The Maze Runner, was released on September 19, 2014 and became a commercial success grossing over $348 million worldwide.
-The second film, Maze Runner: The Scorch Trials was released on September 18, 2015, and was also a success, grossing over $312 million worldwide.
-The film series concluded with the release of the third film, Maze Runner: The Death Cure on January 26, 2018, which grossed $288million worldwide.
+The first film, titled The Maze Runner, was released on September 19, 2014, and grossed over $348 million worldwide.
+The second installment, Maze Runner: The Scorch Trials, was released on September 18, 2015, and grossed over $312 million at the box office.
+The third movie, Maze Runner: The Death Cure, was released on January 26, 2018, and grossed less than its predecessors, with a worldwide gross of $288 million.

+The series will continue, with additional films in development under the Walt Disney Company's direction.

 Films

 The Maze Runner (2014)

 The film features Thomas, who wakes up trapped in a maze with a group of other boys.
 He has no memory of the outside world other than dreams about an organization known as WCKD (World Catastrophe Killzone Department).
 Only by piecing together fragments of his past with clues he discovers in the maze can Thomas hope to uncover his purpose and a way to escape.

 Development for the film began in January 2011 when Fox purchased the film rights to Dashner's novel The Maze Runner.
 Principal photography began in Baton Rouge, Louisiana in May 2013 and ended in July.
 It was released on September 19, 2014.